 experience and a listing of the names and phone numbers

-who know you and your work and who can be contacted for
+of two people who know you and your work and who can be

 If you have any questions, please send mail or

-everybody who has contacted us already to express an
+contacted us already to express an interest in the

 project.
 Opportunities for participation are limited and